 In both Japan and the United States, planning on the part of mass communication outlets for disaster operations was relatively weak.
-It was not totally absent because some media groups (especially some of the larger organizations) had given some thought to the coverage of major stories on disasters.
-But on the whole, the local organizational response pattern in the emergency time period of disasters either followed established routines or were emergent or ad hoc in nature.
+It was not totally absent because a few media groups (especially certain larger organizations) had given some systematic thought to the coverage of major stories on disasters.
+But on the whole, the local organizational response pattern in the emergency time period of disasters either followed established routines or were emergent and ad hoc in nature.

 Why do mass media systems generally not undertake planning for disaster coverage (for a comparison with the planning for civil disturbances, see Kueneman and Wright, 1976)?
-We could hypothesize that it is because most mass media organizations see themselves primarily as observers and reporters (their everyday view) of disaster occasions, rather than as possible victims or part of the responding community actors in the emergency.
+Even in those rare cases where there is systematic planning it is almost always focused only on one kind of disaster agent (e.g., hurricanes in some Southern communities or earthquakes in certain California cities).
+We would hypothesize that it is because most mass media organizations see themselves primarily as observers and reporters (their everyday view) of disaster occasions, rather than as possible victims or part of the responding community actors in the emergency.
 This seems a reasonable supposition, but the supporting empirical data for the idea does not currently exist.